AstarNetwork/Astar/README.md

 - Plasma-Chamber: Cryptoeconomics Lab's opensource project inspired by Prime.
 - Plasma-Snapps: implemented ZK-S[T|N]ARKs

-Plasm has Plasma-abstract data structures by which the user can custormize plaggable Plasma solutions.
-In addtion to that, it has the Rust implementations of Plasma solutions.
+Plasm provides a Plasma-abstract data structure which is a combination of Plasma solutions.
+Also Plasm provides a Rust implementations of Plasma solutions.

 Substrate developers can import one of Plasm Libraries and make thier own plasma chain depending on their use case.
 Plasm consists of 3 (or 4) libraries, Plasm-UTXO, Plasm-Parent and Plasm-Child.
 Plasm-UTXO has a UTXO like data structure to manage the deposited tokens.

-In same sence, Plasma needs to have all transactions in order to validate and detect a maricious transaction when it is exited to the parent chain.
+Plasma needs to have all transactions in order to validate and detect a maricious transaction when it is exited to the parent chain.

 - Plasm-UTXO: implements UTXO model which is abstracted and concreted for each Plasma solution.
 - Plasm-Parent: provides modules to make a parent chain.